Alexander-Nasuta/jsp-instance-utils/README.md

 conda create -n my-jsp-instance-utils python=3.11
 ```

-Feel free to use any other name for the environment or an more recent version of python.
+Feel free to use any other name for the environment or a more recent version of python.
 Activate the environment with the following command:

 ```shell